Okinawa Island: American occupation

-Intense use of the island by the US military caused damage to the environment and residents.
+Intense use of the island by the U.S. military caused damage to the environment and residents.
 There were oil and fuel spills.
 Exposure to toxic substances caused illness of service members such as a nerve agent leak in 1969.
 Aircraft crashes, hit-and runs and murders killed residents.
 The perpetrators were often unpunished, since they could not be prosecuted in Okinawa Courts.
-The 1970s and 80s also had severe pollution of waterways and wells with PFAS toxic chemicals in foam used by fire fighting training at US facilities such as Kadena Air Base.
+The 1970s and 1980s also had severe pollution of waterways and wells with PFAS: toxic chemicals in foam used by fire fighting training at U.S. facilities such as Kadena Air Base.

 1970s narcotics trade

-In the early 1970s, according to a US government report, Okinawa was a key conduit for smuggling drugs such as heroin from Thailand via Okinawa to the United States.
-It was called "The Okinawa System” in the global drug trade.
+In the early 1970s, according to a U.S. government report, Okinawa was a key conduit for smuggling drugs such as heroin from Thailand via Okinawa to the United States.
+It was called "The Okinawa System" in the global drug trade.
 A testimony by a head of the Department of Defense said that drug abuse was "quite extensive."
-It began in the second half of 1968; marijuana was smuggled from Thailand to Okinawa and grown near an unidentified US Marine Corps training area in northern Okinawa.
+It began in the second half of 1968; marijuana was smuggled from Thailand to Okinawa and grown near an unidentified U.S. Marine Corps training area in northern Okinawa.
 A 100 kg package of marijuana fell from an aircraft, and another 90 kg was discovered at a military post office.
 From the mid-1970s onwards, LSD and heroin became more prevalent.
 Deserters worked as "passport civilians" and smuggled the drugs into Okinawa.
 A lack of customs inspections made smuggling easy.
 There were well organized Ryukyuan smuggling rings who brought heroin, LSD, and marijuana to Okinawa, and produced LSD on the island.

+1995 rape incident

+On 4 September 1995, two Marines by the names of Rodrico Harp and Kendrick Ledet, were convinced by Seamen Marcus Dion Gill to search for a local to abduct and rape.
+This resulted in them targeting a 12-year-old girl walking home alone in the town of Kin.
+After forcing the victim into a rental van, the trio drove to Blue Beach Training Ground where Gill beat her until she lost consciousness and then raped her.
+Once finished, he joked about the event with Ledet and Harp, who were alleged to have had reservations about going through with the rape after getting into the vehicle.
+After dumping her out of the van and driving off, the victim called the police immediately, who had little trouble tracking them down.
+As a result, the three would become the center of an internationally observed trial that ignited months of protest from anti-base Okinawans.
+At the conclusion of the trial, the three received sentences to serve between 6.5 and 7 years of hard labor.
+Although the typical sentence length for rape by Japanese standards at the time, the young victim and her family had begged the panel of judges to pass life sentences.